Archive for May, 2009

 I love children’s books, fairy tales, and picture books.
 This books occupies a special place in my library and in my heart.
 It teaches emotional intelligence to children and to adults that take the time to read this book.

 This simple plot, beautifully illustrated, teaches the reader the basics of emotional intelligence, without excessive moralizing overtones.
-The story shows how narcissism makes you vulnerable to manipulation; paralyzes you and makes your life devoid of meaning and real love and connection.
+The story shows how narcissism makes you vulnerable to manipulation; paralyzes you and makes your life devoid of meaning, real love and connection.

 Body Image